hvaezapp/Subscription/README.md

 Additionally, I didn’t use AutoMapper or similar libraries because the project’s scale didn’t require it.
 Instead, I preferred to perform manual mapping, which kept the implementation straightforward and transparent.
 However, for scenarios involving more complex model to DTO or JSON mappings, I do recommend and use mapping solutions whether manual mapping or tools like AutoMapper, Mapster, and similar libraries depending on the project’s complexity and requirements.

+finally, I believe that the proper and timely use of patterns and design principles is what truly adds value to our work.
+They should be applied appropriately and in the right context, rather than being implemented unnecessarily and adding extra complexity.
+In this project, the structure I have created is scalable, flexible, and maintainable.

 # 2. If the project were implemented on a large scale, what changes would you make?

 If the project were implemented at a larger scale, I would focus on enhancing performance, scalability, and data consistency across the system.